rasql/pygame-tutorial/docs/5_app/app.rst

     import pygame
     from pygame.locals import *

-Then we create define the App class which initializes Pygame and opens a the app window::
+Then we define the App class which initializes Pygame and opens the app window::

     class App: